 Wednesday, July 27

-Hosta plant is one hearty plant that once you get a good start of it, it is hard to get rid of.
-Hosta can be found at most local garden centers, home improvement centers, online nurseries and mail order catalogs in small 4 inch or 6 inch containers.
+Hosta plant is one hearty plant that once you get a good start on it, it is hard to get rid of.
+Hosta can be found at most local garden centers, home improvement centers, online nurseries and mail-order catalogs in small 4 inches or 6-inch containers.

 Hosta is a bulb plant that means it is grown from a bulb and we all know with bulbs once you can get a good start of them then you have a plant that can last a lifetime.
 Hosta is a rarely hearty plant that once it takes off can grow and thrive forever.